Caravan of Miracles

-The final blow, however, was getting fired from the job I had held onto with white knuckles since my very first day at work – the day me and my boss both realized that he had just given a six figure income to an imbecile.
+The final blow, however, was getting fired from the job I had held onto with white knuckles since my very first day at work.
+That was the day me and my boss both realized that he had just given a six figure income to an imbecile.
 Protected by corporate policy, I endured one year amidst Fortune 500 chaos and was actually successful for a period of time, despite debilitating memory lapses and loss of cognitive functioning.
 The brain damage was manageable as long as I had two things – a boss that didn’t want to admit to his own boss what a big mistake he made by hiring me, and the support staff that he hired do all of my office work for me.
 I was outside sales so it gave me the opportunity to spend all of my time in the field instead of just half of it, enabling me to double the income I was initially supposed to make.
 I made charts and designed computer programs to help compensate for my lack of brain function, staying up till all hours of the night every day for months, so that I could manage my regular duties during the day.
 The solution worked, and within four months, I broke the all time sales record in all of North Texas.
 Once that brand new client list was solidified and my income shot through the roof, however, I became a target.
 To keep all of the new clients and have to pay none of the commission, an elaborate plan to eliminate me was put in play that somehow involved me getting drugged, raped, pregnant, and then forced into an abortion by my boss’s boss.
-Ultimately, it was the nervous breakdown that I had after “my position was eliminated” that ensured my last hope gone by the age of 33.
+Ultimately, it was the nervous breakdown that I had after “my position was eliminated” that ensured my last hope gone before the age of 33.
 By this time, I had no poker face left, only debilitating sorrow and hopelessness beyond words.
 The answer?
 Hawaii.